-Standpoint is pleased to present a solo exhibition of new work by Rosie Edwards, winner of the Mark Tanner Sculpture Award 2021/22.
+Standpoint presented a solo exhibition of work by Rosie Edwards, winner of the Mark Tanner Sculpture Award 2021/22.

-‘Genetic Material’ presents a series of interrelated sculptures developed over the past year by Rosie Edwards (b.1981 Oxford, UK), the 19th recipient of the major UK Award.
+‘Genetic Material’ presented a series of interrelated sculptures developed over the previous year by Rosie Edwards (b.1981 Oxford, UK), the 19th recipient of the major UK Award.